changliao1025/pyflowline/README.md

 # Pyflowline
 The Pyflowline model is a Python package to generate conceptual river networks for hydrologic models.

-PyFlowline is mesh independent, meaning you can apply it to almost any mesh system including the tradition rectangle mesh, Triangulated Irregular Network (TIN) mesh and MPAS mesh.
+PyFlowline is mesh independent, meaning you can apply it to both structured (e.g., tradition rectangle mesh, latitude-longitude, hexagon) and unstructured mesh systems (e.g., Triangulated Irregular Network (TIN) mesh and MPAS mesh).

 This package runs three steps in general:
 1. pre-process the existing vector river flowlines.
 In this step, PyFlowline will check the vector dataset and correct undesired flaws such as braided rivers.
 The output is a much simplified flowline dataset.